Jones' conjecture for Halin graphs and a bit more: Introduction

 \section{Introduction}

-Jones' conjecture \cite{kloks} states that if a planar graph contains no more than $k$ pairwise disjoint cycles then there are $2k$ vertices such that removing them from the graph we get a forest.
+A classical theorem of Erdős and Pósa \cite{EP} says that if a graph $G$ does not contain more than $k$ pairwise disjoint cycles, then we can delete $f(k)\le ck\log k$ vertices to make the graph acyclic.
+Jones' conjecture \cite{kloks} raises the same problem in planar graphs.
+It states that if a planar graph contains no more than $k$ pairwise disjoint cycles, then there are $2k$ vertices such that removing them from the graph gives a forest.
 Jones' conjecture was proved for outerplanar graphs \cite{kloks} and subcubic planar graphs \cite{bonamy}.
-Currently, the best known general result is that if the maximum number of disjoint cycles in an arbitrary planar graph is $k$, then there are $3k$ vertices such that removing them from the graph we get a forest as proved independently by Chen et al. \cite{chen}, Ma et al. \cite{ma} and Chappell et al. \cite{chappell}.
+Currently, the best known general result is that if the maximum number of disjoint cycles in an arbitrary planar graph is $k$, then there are $3k$ vertices such that removing them from the graph we get a forest, as independently proved by Chen et al. \cite{chen}, Ma et al. \cite{ma} and Chappell et al. \cite{chappell}.

-The main result of this paper is to prove the Jones' conjecture for planar graphs that have a face that is adjacent to every other faces.
-Let's call these graphs \textit{based planar graphs}.
+The main result of this paper is to prove the Jones' conjecture for planar graphs that have a face that is adjacent to every other face.
+Let us call these graphs \textit{based planar graphs}.
 (As a generalization of the based polyhedra introduced by Rademacher \cite{rademacher}.)

 Throughout the paper, all graphs are simple, even if this is not indicated separately in the statement.

 \begin{defi} A Halin graph is a planar graph constructed by connecting the leaves of a tree into a cycle. \end{defi}